Overview of Indiana Taxes

 Indiana Cigarette Tax

-Indiana collects taxes on cigarettes equal to 99.5 cents per pack of 20 cigarettes.
-That is the 36th lowest rate in the country but in 2017, Indiana lawmakers considered raising the tax by $1.
+Indiana collects taxes on cigarettes equal to $1 per pack of 20 cigarettes.

 Indiana Fireworks Tax